Widely Recognized — Locally Trusted

 - Obtain tax ID for the estate

 - Sell assets if necessary

 - File last income tax return of deceased

 - Finalize probate through proper documentation

 Our Probate Services

 We’ve helped our clients through rough times while protecting their interests.
-Here at Cline Jensen P.A., we believe in building relationships with our clients through our dedicated probate services.
+Here at Cline Jensen, PLLC., we believe in building relationships with our clients through our dedicated probate services.
 We exhaust every avenue to see that our clients are taken care of.

 Navigate the Probate Process